ainefernandez/F1Strategy/README.md

   - Model results were compared with actual team strategies — though, let’s be honest, even teams make strategic errors (**Singapore 2024**, anyone?).

 - **Window Model:**
-  - Suggested undercutting about **3 laps before** tire life expires — a pattern that aligns with real-world decisions when drivers are stuck in DRS trains or struggling with worn tires.
+  - Suggested undercutting about **3 laps before** the expected tyre life — a pattern that aligns with real-world decisions when drivers are stuck in DRS trains or struggling with worn tyres.

 ### 🔮 What’s Next?